Average Flat Prices

 The first tab ‘Area comparison’ of the house card compares selected postcode sector (or postcode district) - ‘N13 4’ to its postcode area (N).

-We can see that an average flat price for the last year is £313k.
+We can see that an average flat price in the previous twelve months was £313k.
 ‘N’ area is a bit more expensive with an average price of £442k.
+On the price map we can visually compare this sector with others.

 In the last 12 months, price grew slower in ‘N13 4’ (3.3%) than in N postcode area (6.6%).
 However, growth is taken from 65 properties.
 The volume of sold properties is too low.
 When determining price growth, the volume should always be at least 100 properties (better 500).